UCNot/esgen/README.md

 Choose what you need.
 If strings concatenation is just enough - that's definitely the way to go.

-See [API Documentation] for detailed usage examples.
+See [API Documentation] for the details.

 [npm-image]: https://img.shields.io/npm/v/esgen.svg?logo=npm
 [npm-url]: https://www.npmjs.com/package/esgen